Which cardio exercises are the best for losing weight and how much weight should I aim to lose per week for the best results?

 - Jumping Rope

-Regardless of which cardio exercise you choose to do, the most important things to always remember is to hit your target heart rate zone for at least 30 minutes (see Heart Rate Chart 1.1 below), be consistent with your workouts and keep your diet as clean as possible.
+Regardless of which cardio exercise you choose to do, the most important thing is to always remember to hit your target heart rate zone for at least 30 minutes (see Heart Rate Chart 1.1 below), be consistent with your workouts and keep your diet as clean as possible.

 Heart Rate Chart 1.1 (Source: American Heart Association, www.Heart.org)

 Heart Rate Chart 1.1 provides a general range of hearts rates based on average data for each respective age range.
 The average maximum heart rate (100%) is estimated by subtracting your age from 220.
-For example, if you are 38 years old, your estimated maximum heart rate should be around 182 beats per minute.
+For example, if you are 38 years old then your estimated maximum heart rate should be around 182 beats per minute.
 Therefore, your target heart rate zone (50% to 85% of your maximum heart rate) for cardio training purposes would be 91-155 beats per minute.
-Always remember to listen to your body!
+Always remember to listen to your body and stay safe!
 If you’re not on your “A-Game” one day – so what!
 Slow down or even stop and cut your workout short that day.
 Rome wasn’t built in a day and there’s no need to push yourself like a maniac.
-Your ego will heal a lot faster than an unnecessary self-induced injury!
+Your ego will heal a lot faster than an unnecessary self-induced injury that puts you out for weeks!

 Checking your heart rate is a relatively easy thing to do.
 Simply place two fingers on the inside of your opposite wrist, count your pulse for ten seconds and then multiply that number by six.
-That total is your heart rate at that time.
+That total is your heart rate at that given time.
 When you initially begin your cardio training program, it is recommended to set your training goals at the lower end of your target heart rate range (closer to 50% of your maximum heart rate).
-As you progress with your cardio training routine and build stamina, gradually increase your training goals upward towards the higher end of the target heart rate range (closer to 85% of your maximum heart rate) so you can really start burning lots of calories and body fat!
+As you progress with your cardio training routine and build stamina, gradually increase your training goals upward towards the higher end of the target heart rate range (closer to 85% of your maximum heart rate) so you can really start burning lots of calories and body fat.
+Now it’s time to get off the computer, put on your running shoes and get after it!